FacelessFresh/ffxi-Windower-Addons/README.md

 I'm still somewhat new at programming.
 I have some experience in it but everything with it is a learning curve.
 Hopefully everything will work good for others.
+I won't lie about it...
+I definitely utilized ai some with figuring out the proper coding that I didn't know the commands for, and as well for the long tedious job of converting guides into code like in the spells.lua in the bluspelltracker.
+For that, ChatGPT gets the MVP for it.
+I can honestly say that it's teaching me as I go at least and I'm learning new tricks.